-Improve sightlines in front of the toilet block and replace to provide disabled access and improved environmental efficiency.
+Replace the existing toliet block to provide disabled access and improved environmental efficiency.
 New picnic table Return 'clean' stormwater to the at lookout. existing drainage network and outfall to beach at Royal Avenue.
-Replace existing handrail.
-New bioretention system to improve New stainless handrail water quality on beach for reuse in irrigation of the gardens. to both sides of ramp.
-Weed control and low revegetation to STREET retain views.
+Replace existing handrail and fence, retain views.
+New bioretention system to improve water quality on beach for reuse New stainless handrail to in irrigation of the gardens.
+Use both sides of ramp and low growing Indigenous planting to additional saw cuts to retain views. concrete to improve grip.
+Weed control and low revegetation to SOUTHEY STREET GROYNE retain views.
 New small diameter pipe laid beside existing path.
 New rest point and seat New diversion pit.
 New rest point and seat.
 VIEWS TO RED BLUFF

-Figure 13.
+Figure 15.
 Southey Street Bioretention System

-The following section provides an overview of the indicative capital costs to implement key improvements and actions identified in the Draft Masterplan.
-Draft priorities have been allocated to enable consideration of staging of works subject to confirmation of funding availability.
+The following section provides an overview of the indicative capital costs to implement key improvements and actions identified in the Masterplan.
+Priorities have been allocated to enable consideration of staging of works subject to confirmation of funding availability.